Consistent Approval-Based Multi-Winner Rules: Preliminaries

 \item[Approval Chamberlin--Courant (CC).]
-Also the Approval Chamberlin--Courant rule was suggested and recommended by Thiele~\cite{Thie95a}.
-It closely resembles the Chamberlin--Courant rule~\cite{ccElection}, which was originally defined for ordinal preferences but can easily be adapted to the approval setting.
+Also the Approval Chamberlin--Courant rule was suggested and recommended by Thiele~\shortcite{Thie95a}.
+It closely resembles the Chamberlin--Courant~\shortcite{ccElection} rule, which was originally defined for ordinal preferences but can easily be adapted to the approval setting.
 The Approval Chamberlin--Courant rule is a Thiele method defined by the weights $w_{\mathrm{CC}} = (1,0,0,\dots)$.
-Consequently, CC chooses committees so as to maximize the number of voters which have at least one approved candidate in the winning committee.
+Consequently, CC chooses committees so as to maximize the number of voters who have at least one approved candidate in the winning committee.

 \end{description}